 Allow the ghoriba bahla to cool completely before storing in an airtight container.
-You’ll want to use waxed paper, plastic or foil between the layers to avoid crumbs from upper layers ruining the appearance of the cookies underneath.
+You’ll want to use waxed paper, plastic wrap, or foil between the layers to avoid crumbs from cookies above ruining the appearance of the cookies underneath.

 Ghoriba Bahla Recipe – Moroccan Shortbread Cookies

 Ahead of Time – Prep the Sesame and Almonds

 - Toast the unhulled sesame seeds.
 Preheat your oven to 400° F (200° C).
 Spread the sesame seeds in a single layer on a baking sheet and place in the preheated oven for about 10 minutes.
 Let cool before using.

 - Toast (or fry) the blanched almonds, then grind.
 To toast, spread the blanched almonds on a baking sheet and place in a 350° F (180° C) oven for about 15 to 20 minutes, until pale golden.
 (To fry, heat a shallow layer of vegetable oil in a small pan over medium heat; add the almonds and stir constantly until golden, then transfer to a paper towel lined plate.)When the almonds are cool, coarsely grind them.

 Make the Cookie Dough